 The Quad Helix Appliance expansion device uses springs and helices which are anchored to molar bands.
 This device is specifically positioned to expand the upper arch in the molar region, as well as the front part of the mouth.
 While the expansion range of the quad helix (up to 8mm) is not as large as the Rapid Maxillary Expansion Appliance (up to 12mm), it allows you to conduct the widening adjustments at home, eliminating the unease a child may have for daily turning.

 As well as expanders, orthodontists can also achieve substantial dental expansion using braces.
-While the range of expansion achievable using braces alone may not be as large as using an additional expander, excessive expansions are not essential for most Orthodontic treatment.
+Most people are familiar with braces, and for the majority of people with narrow palates, braces can achieve the desired outcome.
+While the range of expansion achievable using braces alone may not be as large as using an additional expander, excessive expansions are not essential for most orthodontic treatment.
+In more severe cases, braces can be used alongside an additional expander.

 Does Expansion Hurt?